zencart/zencart/.github/ISSUE_TEMPLATE/pull_request.md

 PHP version:
 MySQL version:
 Plugins that may be related:
+What older/newer versions were tested with this change? :

 **Describe what is being fixed/changed and why**
 A clear and concise description of what problem is being fixed/changed.